-Speech-shaped noise (SSN), also known as large-crowd noise, is noise produced where many speakers are present in the vicinity.
-It is defined by Krishnamurthy and Hansen [8] as “a diffused background rumble, where individual conversations or speakers are not distinguishable.”
-SSN is a steady-state type of noise, meaning it does not vary in the time domain [9].

-Babble noise, also known as the cocktail party effect, is the noise produced by a number of other speakers in the vicinity [10].
-Babble noise is defined by Krishnamurthy et al. as the condition where “individual speakers can be heard and at times, individual words can also be heard.”
-It was found that this condition occurred for between three and six speakers [8].
-Babble noise is often considered the most difficult noise condition for speech processing due to the fact it is very similar in structure to the desired clean signal, and due to the time-variant structure (unlike SSN) [6].
+Krishnamurthy and Hansen [8][9][10][8]Babble noise is often considered the most difficult noise condition for speech processing due to the fact it is very similar in structure to the desired clean signal, and due to the time-variant structure (unlike SSN) [6].

 The exact distinction between babble and SSN is under-defined and subjective.
 Table 2-2 below shows test results by Krishnamurthy and Hansen [6] where subjects were asked to listen to a recording of a number of speakers and classify whether they could identify individual speakers.
 It was found that for four to six speakers the classification of whether noise was babble or speech-shaped varied from person-to-person, even for the same recording.